Coenzyme Q10

 Study: Q10 reduces stress

-According to a recently conducted study(1), in which the effects of the current health crisis on mental health were measured, the respondents found the lifting of the lockdown more frightening than the lockout itself.
+According to a in 2020 conducted study(1), in which the effects of the current health crisis on mental health were measured, the respondents found the lifting of the lockdown more frightening than the lockout itself.
 For every 2nd respondent, the lifting of restrictions hurt sleep, depression, stress, and anxiety.

 Healthy people with relatively high sensitivity to stress in particular appear to benefit from an additional ubiquinol intake.
 A current study with 60 healthy participants shows that the 8-week daily use of preparation with 100 mg ubiquinol reduces stress and improves sleep quality under relatively high stress(2).